streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 Below is the template you can use to override and replace the contents of your config file with.
 You can copy this snippet or download the [JSON file](../../static/assets/mumbai-default.json).

 :::info
 - This is the Mumbai configuration.
-If you want to participate in the incentivized testnets, use the [testnet configuration](#testnet-node-config).
+Use the [Mainnet configuration](#mainnet-node-config) if you'd like to stake and earn on Polygon with real tokens.
 :::

 ```json